 We have pulled together all of our evidence and policy work in most of the key themes below.
 You'll also find pointers to practical support and a reading list of all of our related publications and policy documents.
 If you would like to be more involved check to see if your organisation is already a member or join us today.

-As part of our work to influence public policy, we want the voluntary sector’s role in society to be prioritised by the political parties, both ahead of the 2015 general election and afterwards.
+As part of our work to influence public policy, we want the voluntary sector’s role in society to be prioritised by government and by every political party.

 What's in this section